aplteam/Tatin/docs/TatinForContributors.md

 After downloading Tatin from GitHub and saving it somewhere, say in `C:\Tatin`, you issue the command

 ```
-]acre.OpenProject C:\Tatin #.Tatin
+]Cider.OpenProject C:\Tatin
 ```

 and you are ready to go.

-Note that there is no need to save a workspace or anything: every function, operator, class, interface or namespace script changed in `#.Tatin` will be automatically saved to disk by acre.
+Note that there is no need to save a workspace or anything: every function, operator, class, interface or namespace script changed in `#.Tatin` will be automatically saved to disk by [Link](https://github.com/dyalog/link).

 ## Prepare either the Client or the Server